Kup1o/Kupio-Pro-League/README.md

 ## _But,_
-    since I do not really love playing computer games(FPS in first of all) I have decided to post(I am crazy I know) my plugin that I spent about a year of my lifetime because I do not really need it more.
+>Since I do not really love playing computer games(FPS in first of all) I have decided to post(I am crazy I know) my plugin that I spent about a year of my lifetime because I do not really need it more.